 Key Stage 5

+Biology A-level will give you the skills to make connections and associations with all living things around you.
+Biology literally means the study of life.
 Biology is a subject which is never out of the news.
 Just think of gene technology, global warming, endangered species, GM foods, transplants, B.S.E., cloning.
 The list is endless and is growing every day.
-Biology at A-level provides an excellent basis for higher education courses from Medicine to Marine biology, Physiotherapy to Psychology as well as providing students with a wide range of useful skills which are transferable to any subject or field of work.
+Biology at A-level provides an excellent basis for higher education courses from Medicine to Marine Biology, Physiotherapy to Psychology as well as providing students with a wide range of useful skills which are transferable to any subject or field of work.
 Biology can 'stand-alone' as a Science subject amongst more 'Art' orientated subjects and is complementary to Geography, Psychology, Sociology and Sports Science in addition to Chemistry, Physics and Maths.